 Machines can be inspired by humans in various conspicuous ways.
-For instance, humans are recently shown to perform blur-detection tasks on faces using two different dominant strategies \cite{arslan2023distance}.
-These strategies are under the influence of various factors including but not limited to top-down processes, bias, and behavioral similarities or differences.
-Behavioral characterizations of such human proclivities \cite{vssMatt, vssMichal} can be quantified and transferred to machine implementations to advance their guessing strength for multiple-choice tasks.
-Guessing framework is mathematically sound and inspiring piece of tool to design as well as evaluate neural network strategies with the potential of optimal guessing techniques being incorporated as part of learning \cite{GuessingEntropy,guessingArslan}.
-Moreover, psychophysics and neural activations can be used to understand the temporal ordering of critical processes and spatial distribution of basic functions, such as perception, performed by specialized cortical circuits.
-The results of said studies are essential to choosing the right inductive biases, architecture as well as learning (optimization) schemes for embedding human decision-making processes as part of the model development.
-It is quite a fortune that the human brain can region-specifically be monitored while actively functioning through information extraction techniques based on electrical or magnetic principles.
-The neuroimaging and electrophysiological methodologies that come in handy in the analysis of the human brain include EEG \cite{siuly2016eeg}, EMG, MEG \cite{darvas2004mapping}, fMRI \cite{bellec2006identification}, fNIRS \cite{cao2021brain}, etc. Overall, these techniques can enhance our understanding of the modular and specialized nature of the brain, causal order of temporal and spatial processing, and ubiquitous muscle functions, facilitating comprehensive analyses that advance neuroscience, psychology, medicine, and related fields.
-However, there is no known commensurate tool to measure similar features in deep networks (e.g. modularity) despite a few solid attempts that have been made in the information and statistics theory domain \cite{ziv2005information, hintze2023detecting}.
-The main objective of these mathematical tools is to primarily measure information modularity and evaluate robustness which results in leveraging algorithmic techniques to force models to demonstrate similar characteristics concerning processing specializations.
+For instance, humans are shown to perform blur-detection tasks using two different dominant strategies \cite{arslan2023distance}, {that} are {shaped by} various factors including top-down processes and behavioral similarities/differences.
+Behavioral characterizations of such human proclivities \cite{vssMatt, vssMichal} can be quantified and transferred to machine implementations to advance their guessing strength for {forced} multiple-choice tasks.
+The guessing framework is a mathematically sound tool to design {and} evaluate neural network strategies {leveraging} optimal guessing techniques as part of learning \cite{GuessingEntropy,guessingArslan}. {Psychophysics and neural activations might help reveal the temporal order of key processes and the spatial distribution of perceptual functions.
+Such insights are crucial for selecting inductive biases, architectures, and learning schemes while incorporating human decision-making into models.
+Fortunately, the human brain can be region-specifically monitored using neuroimaging techniques such as EEG \cite{siuly2016eeg}, MEG \cite{darvas2004mapping}, fMRI \cite{bellec2006identification}, and fNIRS \cite{cao2021brain}.
+These techniques enhance our understanding of the brain’s modular organization and the causal order of temporal/spatial processing.
+However, no equivalent tools exist to measure similar features in deep networks (e.g., modularity), despite the recent attempts based on information and statistical learning theories \cite{ hintze2023detecting}.}